Links to the science

 1. Why Fame, Fluency & Feeling?

-We boiled it down to three proven factors.
+System1Group boiled it down to three proven factors.
 Why?
 Because these three predict long-term business success.

 References: